maneatsbible/maneatsbible.github.io/betterdispute/README.md

 ## Branching Model

-All branches collapsed into summary cards
+All branches are collapsed into summary cards

 ---